fhiso/legacy-format/dates.md

 *dates* but which are *well-formed dates* in the Gregorian *calendar* and so go undetected.
 Flagging those with *dual years* with `@#DUNKNOWN@` will hopefully bring this to the researcher's attention.

-Regardless of *epoch name*, the *logical year* *shall* be an integer greater than 0.

-{.note}  This prohibits negative or zero year numbers as they are not needed.
-The year before "`1 A.D.`" is "`1 B.C.`".

-{.note}  [GEDCOM 5.5.1] says that *logical years* *must* be 3 or 4 digits long, and presumably requires dates in the first century to be zero padded.
-This standard has no such requirement, and many current applications do not enforce this requirement.

 Every *calendar year* in the Gregorian *calendar* consists of 12 *calendar months*.
 Their *month names* are given in the table below in